legends2k/blog/content/note/arch_install.md

 {{< /highlight >}}

 Usually `/var` is given additional options `nodev,nosuid,noexec`; while `/home` is marked with `nodev` for [tighter security][why-nodev-nosuid].

+Check `/mnt/etc/fstab`, the table of filesystems and their mount points, the system refers for auto-mounting at every boot.

 [why-nodev-nosuid]: https://serverfault.com/q/547237/139619